rl-institut/open_plan/docs/model/limitations.rst

 :Implications:

-This limitation means that the MVS might result in infeasible dispatch of assets.
+This limitation means that the open_plan tool might result in infeasible dispatch of assets.
 For instance, a bus might be supplied by a rectifier and itself supplying an inverter at the same time step t, which cannot logically happen if these assets are part of one physical bi-directional inverter.
 Another case that could occur is feeding the grid and consuming from it at the same time t.

 Under certain conditions, including excess generation as well as dispatch costs of zero, the infeasible dispatch can also be observed for batteries and result in a parallel charge and discharge of the battery.
 If this occurs, a solution may be to set a marginal dispatch cost of battery charge.